-EVANSTON, Illinois — Saturday, May 30, 2015 — In windy, unseasonably cold, and mostly rainy weather conditions, the Boston Renegades mounted a stunning comeback, tying the game with under a minute left in the fourth quarter and then scoring a touchdown in overtime to defeat the favored Chicago Force.
+In windy, unseasonably cold, and mostly rainy weather, the Boston Renegades mounted a stunning comeback in the fourth quarter and scored a touchdown in overtime to defeat the Chicago Force.

-April 7, 2015 — Ernie Boch, Jr., billionaire Boston-area car dealer, announced the reigning women’s football champions the Boston Militia would be no more.
-Former linebacker Molly Goodwin’s shock became the seed of a plan.
-She called fellow alumni Mia Brickhouse and Erin Baumgartner.
-Together, they vowed to resurrect the team.
+Ernie Boch, Jr., announced the Boston Militia would be no more.
+Former linebacker Molly Goodwin called fellow alumni Mia Brickhouse and Erin Baumgartner and together, they vowed to resurrect the team.

 Determined to play on, the disbanded Boston Militia decided to start a new women’s football organization from the ground up with a new name, a new logo, and a new mission.